 Thank you for visiting The Golden Bough Tree Farm - Online.
 Browse for Trees & Shrubs using the links along the left.
 The links across the top will direct you to information about our business, an order form, Hardiness Zone Map and other information to help you give your trees a safe and healthy new home.

-Many thanks to all our spring customers.
-May all your trees and shrubs grow and prosper!
+WINTER 2013/2014Thanks to all our Fall customers.
+May all your trees grow and prosper!

 Being a small company, we are pleased to not charge HST.

 To receive two years of our printed catalog please send $2 to Golden Bough, Marlbank, Ontario, K0K 2L0.